marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * moving the mutext inside the loop should  decrease the period of locked mutex
 * "lost events": means that the perf-subsystem was not capable to write all data to disk which was needed; perf drops them to avoid skweing the measurement
 * use the global qthreadpool instead of a custom made one
-* automotive projects are awesome: actor-pattern is best thing since sliced bread; but 1 thread has already 1 megabyte of stackspace! not good on a system with 2 gibyte RAM
+* automotive projects are awesome: actor-pattern is best thing since sliced bread; but 1 thread has already 1 megabyte of stack space! not good on a system with 2 gibyte RAM
 * avoiding recording-loss can be done by setting perf to one core, and the rest of the cores for the app; but grain of salt: once there is loss, then the measured times can be very misleading
 * M. Wolff is also responsible for parts of hotspot
 * std::atomic allows to get rid of the mutex